-Marijuana is a comprehensive, fun, and beneficial type of drug.
-Fun in a sense that it can present such effects that can be used for recreational.
-Beneficial in the sense that it carries some essential medicinal properties that can be of help in soothing various health conditions.
-With its complexity, marijuana has three major types, the cannabis indica, the cannabis sativa, and the cannabis ruderalis.
+Marijuana is a fun and beneficial kind of drug—fun in the sense that it can present such effects that can be used for recreation and beneficial in a sense that it carries some essential medicinal properties that can be of help in soothing various health conditions.
+Being a complex plant, marijuana has three major types: the cannabis Indica, the cannabis Sativa, and the cannabis ruderalis.

-There are certain factors to put into consideration in order to distinguish which is an indica and which is sativa.
-In this article, we will be discussing how to tell the difference between indica and sativa.
+There are certain factors to put into consideration in order to distinguish an Indica from a Sativa.
+In this article, we will be discussing how to tell the difference between Indica and Sativa.

-In understanding the difference between the sativa and indica strain, it will help you broaden your knowledge in growing and consumption.
-You are able to identify which one can grow well in your room or which one to consider for your effects preference.
+In understanding the difference between a sativa and an Indica strain, you must first broaden your knowledge about their cultivation and consumption.
+Through this, you will be able to identify which one can grow well indoors in your room or which one to consider for your effects preference.

 - Structural Growth and Appearance

 How to tell the difference between Indica and Sativa.
 Indica and Sativa come from two Latin words.
 Indica means India and Sativa means cultivated.
 Back in the year 1785, Jean-Baptiste Lamarck, a French naturalist, and biologist proposed two species of cannabis which were Indica and Sativa.
 Indica is a wild cannabis species that grows in India and other neighboring countries, while Sativa is a well-known species that has been widely cultivated in the Western continent.